Digital Printing (CMYK COLOUR OR BLACK)

 Digital Foiling

-It’s a cheaper alternative to true stamped foil (plate method).
+It’s a cheaper alternative to true hot-stamped foil (plate method).

 The pros are that you can do once-off jobs without breaking the bank.